KyleBanks/conways-gol/README.md

 ## *The 'Game'*

-Wikipedia describes [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) as *a cellular automaton devised by the British mathematician John Horton Conway in 1970*.
+>The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+>
+> The "game" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves, or, for advanced "players", by creating patterns with particular properties. [\[1\]](https://en.wikipedia.org/wiki/Conway's_Game_of_Life)

 The premise of the game is that each cell on the grid is, at any time, either dead or alive.
 The state of each cell is determined using the following rules: